Gloria-21/weird_and_wonderful/README.md

 ## Purpose of the project

-Due to my background as an Art Historian and my MA in antiques I thought it would be a good idea of instead of creating a online cookbook, as suggested on the Assesment Handbook, to take the structure of the project and adapt it to online an aution house.
+Due to my background as an Art Historian I thought it would be a good idea of instead of creating a online cookbook, as suggested on the Assesment Handbook, to take the structure of the project and adapt it to online an aution house.
 Online aution houses have been evolving during the last ten years and right now are having huge success selling from the traditional antiques, modern art, to the lastest trend, the NFT art.
 In this proyect I will focus in a basic structure as there is time constraining issues.